OliverNeff/schach-in-schaafheim/plugins/content/embedchessboard/pgn4web/README.txt

-Just go to the board widget generator site on http://pgn4web-board-generator.casaschi.net the enter your PGN games and configure the options.
+Just go to the board widget generator site on http://pgn4web-board-generator.casaschi.net then enter your PGN games and configure the options.
 The tool will automatically generate some HTML code that you can cut and paste in your web page or your blog.